ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/setup.md

 # Set Up

-Before we launch into the server setup, let's quick review where certain files are going to go:
+Before we launch into the server setup, let's quickly review where certain files are going to go:

 ## File Locations and Directory Structure

 According to the [JuptyerHub docs](https://jupyterhub.readthedocs.io/en/stable/installation-basics.html):

-The folks at JupyterHub recommend that we put all of the files used by JupyterHub into standard UNIX filesystem locations:
+The folks at JupyterHub recommend that we put all of the files used by JupyterHub into standard UNIX filesystem locations on our server:

 * ```/srv/jupyterhub``` for all security and runtime files
 * ```/etc/jupyterhub``` for all configuration files